240hz/Battalion1944Config/README.md

 Toggle crouch/sprint are better in this game.
 Much easier to do jumps in training range.
 Had problems because I always use hold.
 Was an easy fix.

-trihard 1440x1080 no pitch/yaw options
+trihard 1440x1080 no pitch/yaw options :(

-##SCREENS
+## SCREENS

 https://i.imgur.com/L1ThELd.jpg